AakankshaBaid/causal-inference-campaign-incrementality-v1/campaign-incrementality github/README.md

 | **4.
 Production** | 6 weeks | Scheduled reporting, automated memos, pre-launch break-even screening | Readout within 5 working days of close |
 | **5.
 Extension** | Ongoing | Holdout pilot; regional splits; discount elasticity | — |

-Prove it on off-peak campaigns first, where the method is strongest. **Dependencies:** booking, traffic and competitive-set data; agreement to hold back a sample before launch; ~0.5 FTE analyst for phases 2–4.
+Prove it on off-peak campaigns first, where the method is strongest. **Dependencies:** booking, traffic and competitive-set data; agreement to hold back a sample before launch.

 ---

 ## Next Steps

-- Pilot a held-back sample of competitive sets — worth more than any modelling change
+- Pilot a cluster-randomised holdout - sample of competitive sets which is worth more than any modelling change
 - Close the remaining ~1.7 point conservatism in the estimate
 - Measure repeat bookings after the campaign window; today's numbers are conservative
 - Add regional and segment breakdowns